supreet-kulkarni/AWStats/README.md

 # AWStats - Advanced Web Statistics

-- AWStats (Advanced Web Statistics) is a powerful, full-featured web server logfile analyzer which shows you all your Web statistics including: visitors, pages, hits, hours, search engines, keywords used to find your site, broken links, robots and many more...
+- AWStats (Advanced Web Statistics) is a powerful, full-featured web server. logfile analyzer which shows you all your Web statistics including: visitors, pages, hits, hours, search engines, keywords used to find your site, broken links, robots and many more...